The Patching Disconnect

 When Patching Is Not the Answer

-Replacement roadmap.
+Place the device in its own network zone with the tightest firewall rules that maintain operational function.
+Deploy monitoring with tuned alerting for the zone, so any deviation from the established communication baseline triggers investigation.
 Document the unpatchable assets and develop a formal replacement roadmap with funding requirements, timeline, and risk justification.
 This transforms an open-ended liability into a managed capital project.

-Insurance disclosure.
-Ensure that your cyber insurance program is aware of material unpatchable vulnerabilities.
+And ensure that your cyber insurance program is aware of material unpatchable vulnerabilities.
 Non-disclosure can affect coverage at claim time.

 Changing the Culture